 There are many other reasons that men stay in abusive relationships.
 For anyone who is in a domestically violent relationship, it is important to know that there are many options for the future and many services that are there to help.

 Australia is very vocal in its intolerance to violence against women, but a lot of me feel that there isn’t really the same voice and messaging out there to protect the men who find themselves as victims of domestic violence.

-As a family law firm we often meet men that are too afraid to speak out about the domestic violence that they have endured during and after their relationship.
-We are here to listen and give anyone going through domestic violence, solid legal advice on how to move forward with your life.
+As a family law firm in Gold Coast and Brisbane, we often meet men that are too afraid to speak out about the domestic violence that they have endured during and after their relationship.
+We are here to listen and give anyone going through domestic violence, solid legal advice on how to move forward with their life.

 If you are in a domestically violent relationship there is a way out, and even if you don’t know what to do, we will.

-Come in and have an obligation-free chat with Collective Family Lawyers, we will handle your matter with sensitivity and discretion, and your first initial consultation is FREE.
+Come in and have a family law consultation free chat with Collective Family Lawyers, we will handle your matter with sensitivity and discretion, and your initial consultation is FREE.